Table of Contents

 A data hoarder is a person who stores the data.

-There are various types of data hoarding that are not identical in all cases.
+Various types of data hoarding are not identical in all cases.
 People do it for various reasons and motives.

 Anxious hoarding is done when people are fearful that their action of deleting the data can cause severe consequences.
 These hoarders are anxious that if they delete the data, it could lead them to be in a serious situation.